Ryu204/stay/README.md

 This section lists what user must do to make a game from core codebase (a.k.a `STAY/code/common`):

-* Create `class Loader : public ILoader` and implement `load` method.
-Note that this method can throw without catching.
 * Create more components by:
     * inheriting from `ecs::Component`
     * insert a `COMPONENT` macro to register and (de)serialize inside the class's implementation